Berthe Morisot: Selection of works

 This list is incomplete, you can help by expanding it with certified entries.

-This limited selection is based in part on the book Berthe Morisot by Charles F. Stuckey, William P. Scott and Susan G. Lindsay, which is in turn drawn from the 1961 catalogue by Marie-Louise Bataille, Denis Rouart, and Georges Wildenstein.
-There are variations between the dates of execution, first showing and purchase.
+This limited selection is based in part on the book Berthe Morisot, Impressionist, by Charles F. Stuckey and William P. Scott, with the assistance of Suzanne G. Lindsay, which is in turn drawn from the 1961 catalogue by Marie-Louise Bataille, Denis Rouart, and Georges Wildenstein.
+There are variations between the dates of execution, first showing, and purchase.
 Titles may vary between sources.